Becoming An Enrolled Agent

 How do I take the IRS Special Enrollment Exam (SEE)?

-Thomson Prometric has been selected by the Internal Revenue Service to develop and administer the computer based Special Enrollment Examination.
-The examination is administered at one of over 900 Thomson testing centers through the U.S. The application form to take the examination as well as information about the examination can be found on their website at prometric.com/irs.
+Prometric has been selected by the Internal Revenue Service to develop and administer the computer based Special Enrollment Examination.
+It is administered at over 900 Prometric testing centers throughout the United States.
+The application form to take the examination as well as information about the examination can be found on their website at prometric.com/irs.
+Here are the basic steps:

 What is covered on the SEE?